Wednesday, 19 October 2016

 The Biographical Dictionary of Sculptors in Britain 1660 -1851 pub Yale, 2009 ed.
 Ingrid Roscoe et al notes.

-There seems to be an urge in some recent scholarship (Craske) to promote the idea of Rackstrow as sculptor.
+There seems to be an urge in some recent scholarship (Craske) to promote the idea of Rackstrow as a sculptor of portraits but I remain to be convinced.

 Certainly he was one of the greatest London showmen of the mid 18th century.